 Sienna Kettletoft had been part of the D.C.B. until just a few years ago, when she'd been seriously injured in a fight with some acromantulas and decided to step down to take over the Defense Against the Dark Arts post following Anthony Goldstein's promotion to Head of the school.
 Rose supposed that if anyone would accurately assess the situation, it would be Sienna.

-“And when Goldstein went to talk to the centaurs, they said that they'd found animals that had nothing visibly wrong with them, apart from being dead.”
+“And when Goldstein went to talk to the centaurs, they said that they'd found animals that had nothing visibly wrong with them, apart from being, you know, dead.”

 That definitely sounded like a basilisk.

 “What about London?”